-A critical concern for many prospective graduate students is how to fund your education.
+A critical concern for many prospective graduate students is how to fund their education.
 Graduate funding varies from university to university, from department to department, and from program to program even within a department.
 Some information on funding in HESP at Maryland is described below.

 MA and AuD students